Viewing public RFDs.

 In the situation where the latest version of an API is removed, e.g. if a developer added a new version locally and then changed their mind:

-• The Dropshot API manager will convert the previous-latest version of the API from a Git ref to a JSON file.
+• The Dropshot API manager will convert the previous-latest version of the API from a Git stub to a JSON file.

 • If other API versions were introduced in the same commit as the previous-latest version of the API, the Dropshot API manager will convert those to JSON files as well.

-This behavior follows the eligibility conditions listed in [conversion-to-git-refs] above, avoiding path dependence (where the final state depends on the sequence of operations): adding an API version and then immediately removing it should leave the repository in the same state as if the version had never been added.
+This behavior follows the eligibility conditions listed in Conversion to Git stub files above, avoiding path dependence (where the final state depends on the sequence of operations): adding an API version and then immediately removing it should leave the repository in the same state as if the version had never been added.

 Resolving merge conflicts in API documents

-With the proposal in the RFD, Git will see version bumps as renames.
+With the proposal in this RFD, Git will see version bumps as renames.
 If, in parallel branches, the API is changed in different ways, a rename-aware merge operation will result in conflicting changes.

 Merge conflicts with Git

-Git’s merge algorithm is rename-aware by default, so a git merge or git rebase will result in a rename/rename conflict with conflict markers in the OpenAPI document JSON files.
+Git’s merge algorithm is rename-aware by default, so when two branches both bump an API version, git merge or git rebase will produce a rename/rename conflict with conflict markers in the OpenAPI document JSON files.

-This RFD proposes that developers resolve these conflicts by running cargo xtask openapi generate.
-Because OpenAPI documents are generated from source code as described in [rfd479], regeneration produces the correct result regardless of which conflicting version is present on disk.
+The RFD’s scope of work includes merge conflict resolution support in the Dropshot API manager.
+With this in place, developers resolve rename/rename conflicts by running cargo xtask openapi generate.
+Because OpenAPI documents are generated from source code as described in [RFD 479], regeneration produces the correct result regardless of which conflicting version is present on disk.

 Merge conflicts with Jujutsu

-As of version 0.36, Jujutsu's merge algorithm is not rename-aware, so it won’t produce a rename-rename conflict.
-However, the scenario described in [merge-conflicts-git] above will result in a conflict in the -latest.json symlink.
+As of version 0.36, Jujutsu's merge algorithm is not rename-aware, so it won’t produce a rename/rename conflict.
+However, the scenario described in Merge conflicts with Git above will result in a conflict in the -latest.json symlink.
 In such cases, Jujutsu turns the conflicting symlink into a regular file.

-This RFD proposes extending the Dropshot API manager to handle -latest.json symlinks becoming regular files.
-When Jujutsu’s merge algorithm becomes rename-aware, it will automatically benefit from the Git conflict handling.
+This RFD extends the Dropshot API manager to handle -latest.json symlinks becoming regular files.
+When Jujutsu’s merge algorithm becomes rename-aware, it will automatically benefit from the rename-based conflict handling described above.

 Merge resolution mechanics